frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeApplicationOverview.md

 The top section is called the KPI banned.
 This section has the following KPIs:
 - Avg Duration: Time between the initial user input and complete page load.
 - Avg Errors: Average number of Request and JavaScript Errors.
-- Efficiency Rate: Rate of sessions that converted with good user experience.
+- Efficiency Rate: Rate of sessions with good user experience.
 A perfect efficiency rate is 100.
-- Deficiency Rate: Rate of sessions that did not convert with poor user experience.
+- Deficiency Rate: Rate of sessions with poor user experience.
 A perfect deficiency rate is 0.
 - Sessions: The total number of user sessions for your applications.
 - Apdex: Application Performance Index is a standard developed by an alliance of companies for measuring the performance of applications.
 A perfect Apdex score is 1.